Crop Production and Management

 7. Storage

-• Before growing a crop, preparing the soil is the first crucial step in agriculture.
-It involves Turning and loosening of soil.
+• Before growing a crop, preparing the soil is the first important step in agriculture.
+It involves turning and loosening of soil.

-• Turning and loosening the soil is essential as it allows roots to penetrate deep and breathe easily.
+• Helps roots penetrate deep and breathe easily.

-• This process also promotes the growth of earthworms and microbes, which further enrich the soil with nutrients.
+• Promotes growth of earthworms and microbes, which help further loosen soil and add humus.

-• Turning and loosening the soil brings nutrient-rich soil to the top layer, accessible for plant growth.
+• Brings nutrient-rich soil to the top, supporting plant growth.

-• The soil is moistened before sowing seeds to facilitate germination and growth.
+• The soil is moistened before sowing seeds for easy germination and growth.

 Agricultural Implements